bworks84/aws-bootcamp-cruddur-2023/journal/week4.md

 Correctly sanitize parameters passed to SQL to execute.

 ### Still needs work:
-- Still getting a parameter error (handle and message are inputted in the wrong spots)
+- Still getting a parameter error (handle and message are inputted in the wrong spots).
 ![Screenshot](/workspace/aws-bootcamp-cruddur-2023/journal/img/Screen Shot 2023-03-18 at 10.40.55 AM.png)